jtownson/silver-bars/README.md

 please see SummarizerTest.

 ## Assumptions

+I have assumed the number of orders is reasonably small.
-For an application in which the number of orders being added or deleted is large, it would be sensible to stream order add/remove events to a store and incrementally update displays and statistics.
+For an application in which the number of orders being added or deleted is large, it might be sensible to stream order add/remove events to a store and incrementally update summaries.
+For this test, the summary is calculated by re-reading the entire dataset (using a group by operation).

-For this test, I have assumed that the number of updates is small and can refresh the summary by re-reading the entire dataset.
-There is no requirement to contradict this and it is consistent with a 'minimum viable product' approach preferred in agile development.

-A cancellation for a non-existent order is considered to be an ignorable event.
-Therefore an order and cancellation arriving in the wrong order (which can sometimes happen in concurrent systems) is not supported.
-I assume this is okay.
+I have assumed orders and subsequent cancellations will arrive in the correct order (i.e. an order always arrives before its cancellation).
+This is sometimes an unacceptable assumption for concurrent systems but I wanted to keep things simple.

-To satisfy the sorting requirement (sell orders by price ascending and buy orders by price descending) I have assumed that order summaries are retrieved by order type.
+To satisfy the sorting requirement (sell orders by price ascending and buy orders by price descending) I have assumed that order summaries are retrieved by order type. i.e. summarize(BUY) or summarize(SELL).

 ## Implementation notes

 I have used lombok to provide reliable implementations of equals and hashcode and save boilerplate.
-If using intellij, it helps if you install the lombok plugin.
+It helps if you install the lombok plugin in your IDE.

 For the OrderBoardTest I have used a property-based testing library called junit-quickcheck.
-The library helps to generate order data statistically, including edge cases like empty order lists, single order lists, orders with strange characters, etc. I find it saves a great deal of laborious typing when creating test cases and provides a good 'independent eye' of one's code, finding ways to break code that the author, with his head in a particular mindset had not considered.
+The library helps to generate order data statistically, including edge cases like empty order lists, single order lists, orders with strange characters, etc. I find it saves a great deal of laborious typing when creating test cases and provides a good 'independent eye' of one's code, finding ways to break code that the code's author forgets to consider.

-I have used the javaslang collection library, which enables sorting and grouping operations, usually in a single line of code.
+I have used the javaslang collection library to handle the sorting and grouping operations.

-My preference is for the functional, immutable style.
-I find it makes implementing data-munging easier and more reliable.
+My preference is for the functional, immutable style as I find it makes implementing data-munging easier and more reliable.
-However, 'my own standards' of coding are sympathetic to the norms of the team.
+However, 'my own standards' of coding are flexible according to the norms of the team.

 ## Re-statement of the requirements